aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to DOTX via .NET" h2=".NET API to Export EPUB to DOTX on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents of various formats.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for converting EPUB files to DOC.
+It provides a wide range of features, such as the ability to extract text, images, and other content from PDF documents, as well as the ability to create, edit, and convert PDF documents.

+The Document Processing API, Aspose.Words for .NET, is a powerful tool for rendering DOC files to DOTX.
+It provides a wide range of features, such as the ability to create, edit, and convert documents of various formats, including DOC, DOCX, RTF, HTML, and PDF.
+It also provides features for manipulating document elements, such as text, images, tables, and shapes.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert EPUB file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTX.
+Aspose.Total for .NET is a powerful API that can be used to add document manipulation and conversion features to .NET applications.
+It includes the PDF Processing API, Aspose.PDF for .NET, which can be used to convert EPUB files to DOC, and the Document Processing API, Aspose.Words for .NET, which can be used to render DOC to DOTX.
+With these APIs, developers can create, edit, and convert documents of various formats, as well as manipulate document elements.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}